-A herniated disc is when the soft tissue, ligaments, and tendons surrounding the disc are broken or stretched, causing the nucleus pulposus to escape, affecting the spinal canal and compressing nerve roots and blood vessels.
+A herniated disc is when the soft tissue, ligaments, and tendons surrounding the disc are torn or stretched, causing the nucleus pulposus to escape, affecting the spinal canal and compressing nerve roots and blood vessels.

-The article was professionally consulted by Associate Professor, Dr. Nguyen Thi Bay, University of Medicine and Pharmacy Hospital, Ho Chi Minh City - Campus 3.
+This article was professionally consulted by Associate Professor, Dr. Nguyen Thi Bay, University of Medicine and Pharmacy Hospital, Ho Chi Minh City - Campus 3.

 Which spinal segment is susceptible to disc herniation?